fdietze/website/_posts/2021-09-08-improving-the-hacker-news-ranking-algorithm-part-2.md

 ## Discussion

-- [ ] The higher the age, the more accurate the quality estimation.
-- [ ] threshold between new and frontpage

 We addressed many shortcomings of our previous approach, but we still consider it a work in progress.
 In this section, we aim to scrutinize our approach as thoroughly as possible and discuss some open questions.

 If you find flaws in our proposal that we overlooked and didn't mention in this section, please let us know!

-### *Expected Upvotes Depends on Time of Day and Day of Week*
+### Expected Upvotes Depends on Time of Day and Day of Week

 First of all, we brushed over how to compute `expected_upvotes` a little.
 We touched on the possibility that these might be computed from historical data, but there are many non-trivial things to consider.